Kentucky Republican Daniel Cameron picks conservative senator as running mate in race for governor

 FRANKFORT, Ky.
 (AP) — Republican Daniel Cameron selected state legislator Robby Mills as his running mate Wednesday in Kentucky’s race for governor, turning to a steadfast conservative with a record of shepherding pro-coal and anti-transgender legislation that fits into his campaign themes.

-Cameron, the state’s attorney general, was introducing Mills to the campaign at a news conference at state GOP headquarters.
+Cameron, the state’s attorney general, introduced Mills to the campaign at a news conference at state GOP headquarters.

 Choosing from a deep GOP bench, Cameron ended weeks of speculation about his lieutenant governor pick since emerging as his party’s gubernatorial nominee in May to challenge Democratic Gov. Andy Beshear.
 Cameron adds a state senator to the ticket whose resume includes running his family business, ousting Democratic incumbents and sponsoring bills popular with Republicans.